What is the pN_EBC (Near-End Errored Block Count) Performance-Monitoring Parameter for the OTUk Layer?

 So How does the OTN STE tally Errored Blocks for the pN_EBC parameter?

 As the Sink STE receives and monitors its OTUk signal, it will continually check for SM-BIP-8 errors.

 Anytime the Sink STE receives an OTUk frame that contains at least one SM-BIP-8 error, then it will increment its internal (pN_EBC Counter) by 1.

-At the end of each one-second period, the Sink STE will load the contents of this internal counter into the pN_EBC parameter and will include that information within its Performance Monitor report, that it sends to System Management.
+At the end of each one-second period, the Sink STE will load the contents of this internal counter into the pN_EBC parameter and include that information within its Performance Monitor report that it sends to System Management.